 Adopting or fostering a pet is not for everyone.
 There are many issues to consider before becoming a pet owner.

-Firstly, consider the size of the pet and the activity level that they will require.
+Firstly, consider the size of the pet and the activity level that it will require.
 If you have limited mobility, a smaller pet could be a better choice for you.
 If you have a large dog, for instance, they’ll require regular walking and could prove to be too difficult to handle.

 Secondly, consider the cost of having a pet and whether you can afford it.
 Pets can be really expensive.
 Food alone can add up, especially if your pet is a fussy eater.
 Also, if your pet requires surgery or they suffer from a chronic condition, the vet bills can be very expensive.
-There are some great pet insurance options out there, however, this can be costly too.
+There are some great pet insurance options out there, however, these can be costly too.

 Finally, consider your health status and if you will have someone to look after your pet if you become ill.
 As you get older, the risks of injury and illness increase, and the need to be admitted to hospital increases.
 Understandably, you might want to travel intermittently during retirement.
-This is also another reason to have a person or a few people that are able to step in and help with your pet if you need them too.
+This is also another reason to have a person or a few people that are able to step in and help with your pet if you need them to.

 Nevertheless, having a pet in your life can improve your quality of life.
 Dog ownership, in particular, encourages us to get outdoors each day and go for a walk.
 This leads to increased physical activity.
 Additionally, it can lead to social interactions with other pet owners.
-This can consequently lead to improvements in your overall health and wellbeing.
+This can consequently lead to improvements in your overall health and well-being.

 Furthermore, pet ownership offers companionship and something to love.
 It also gives you a sense of purpose when you look after and care for a pet.
 And many people who live alone feel a sense of security when they live with a pet.

-For older Australians who enjoy travelling as a part of retirement, there are now several caravan parks, camping sites and apartments that are pet friendly.
+For older Australians who enjoy travelling as a part of retirement, there are now several caravan parks, camping sites, and apartments that are pet friendly.
 But then again, if you want to go on a long cruise or stay in a 5-star hotel, you might want to hunt around for a reliable pet sitter or pet boarding facility.
-There are reputable pet sitting businesses in most major cities and regions.
+There are reputable pet-sitting businesses in most major cities and regions.

 As people get older their bodies don’t necessarily work as well as they once did.
 As previously mentioned, choosing a pet that matches your mobility is a great idea.
 Also, consider that your mobility may decline over time.
 If you have mobility limitations, choosing a smaller pet that is easier to manage will work better for you.

 For those who live in a retirement village or community, pet ownership may not be possible.
-If you’re adamant on having a pet, be sure to factor this in when you’re looking at a property to move into.
+If you’re adamant about having a pet, be sure to factor this in when you’re looking at a property to move into.
 Especially if you already own a pet and you’re downsizing from the family home.

 If you’ve always had pets to love & care for, the thought of no longer having a pet can be devastating.
 It could be due to you no longer being able to care for your animal, or it could be that you can’t have a pet where you’re moving to.

 For those who can’t look after a pet on their own anymore, there are many residential care facilities that have resident cats or dogs.
-Every resident gets to enjoy the companionship without having to walk and feed the animals.
+Every resident gets to enjoy companionship without having to walk and feed the animals.
 They can simply have those pets to love and care for.